Syn4z/LFAF-Labs/reports/ReportLab2.md

     ...
 ```

-* This function checks if an FA is deterministic or non-deterministic.
+This function checks if an FA is deterministic or non-deterministic.
+The function finds all transitions that originate
+from the current state.
+It extracts the input symbols (labels) associated with those transitions.
+It then checks if there
+are any duplicate input symbols in the list of labels using the set function to remove duplicates.
+If there are duplicates,
+this means that there are multiple transitions for the same input symbol, indicating that the FA is not deterministic.
+If there are no duplicates for any state, the function returns 'Deterministic'.
+Otherwise, it returns 'Non-Deterministic'.

 ```
       ...